- November 10th

 The paper should provide a research description covering central aspects of their graduate work, describing the context and motivation, the main research objectives and questions, a short background/literature review relevant to frame the research, a description and rationale for research approach and methods, and a description of selected results, if applicable.
 Appropriate visual communication is encouraged.
 Finally, the document should describe an outline of the activities done so far and activities planned for the remainder of the students graduate studies.

 Please append a one page statement of motivation for attending the GSC explaining what benefits you expect from participation to your paper and how long you have left before you complete your graduate degree.
 Submissions should be made electronically via TEI Precision Conference site.
-For technical reasons, you will only be able to submit one pdf file, thus your two-page paper and the addendum statement need to be combined into one three-page document.
+For technical reasons, you will only be able to submit one pdf file, thus your two-page+references paper and the addendum statement need to be combined into one single document.

 Note that GSC submissions are not anonymous.
 Submissions will be reviewed by the GSC chairs and selected senior researchers in the field.
 Confidentiality of submissions will be maintained during the review process and all rejected submissions will be kept confidential.
 Selection of GSC participants will be made by the GSC chairs.